 Erin Brockovich in Erin Brockovich

 Based on a true story that won Julia Roberts a Best Actress Oscar for her role, Erin Brockovich centers around a woman who discovers that the behemoth California company PG&E is likely poisoning the water supply in the small town of Hinkley—and trying to cover it up.
-Through the endless research and tricky politics surrounding the need to create a case against PG&E, all of which she does despite a law degree, Erin becomes a force the company cannot ignore.
+Through the endless research and tricky politics surrounding the need to create a case against PG&E, all of which she does despite not having a law degree, Erin becomes a force the company cannot ignore.
 She’s strong but compassionate, careful yet fearless.

 When to Watch: If you need the confidence to walk into an intimidating room.